stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 title = "A Preview of Stardog 4"
 +++

-Stardog 4 will include some big changes.
-Let's preview them.
-Watch this space for the Stardog 4 release announcement early this fall. <!--more-->
+Let's preview the big changes coming in Stardog 4.
+Watch this space for the release announcement early this fall. <!--more-->

 ## Gremlin Joins SPARQL

 **Stardog 4 supports property graphs, Gremlin, and TinkerPop 3.**

 Stardog is now a polyglot graph database, equally useful for RDF and property graphs.
 In fact Stardog is the only graph system that exposes the full power of rules and OWL reasoning to graph traversals and the property graph model generally.

 [Apache TinkerPop](http://tinkerpop.incubator.apache.org/) is the de facto API for property graph implementations, and Gremlin is a DSL for traversing graphs.